 RTX 4070 rumored benchmarks

-With the revised specifications on the RTX 4070, Kopite7Kimi claims that the RTX 4070 will manage to achieve a score of 11,000 in Time Spy Extreme.
-This puts the card in direct running against the RTX 3090 Ti, meaning that pure performance will appear to be strong, but we’ll still hold out for official specifications to make up our measure
+With the revised specifications on the RTX 4070, it might manage to achieve a score of 10,000 in Time Spy Extreme.
+This puts the card in direct running against the RTX 3080 Ti, meaning that pure performance will appear to be strong, but we’ll still hold out for official specifications to make up our measure

 This is looking extremely promising for the RTX 4070, as it will be a much more attainable and mainstream card than the likes of the RTX 4080, or even the RTX 4090.
 There’s very little doubt that this will be the best price-to-performance option for the upcoming cards.

-These details are all subject to change however, so be sure to take all of this with a pinch of salt.
+These details are all subject to change, however, so be sure to take all of this with a pinch of salt.